jamiejennings/rosie-pattern-language/doc/rpl.md

 {"type":"ds","s":1,"e":4,"data":"123"}
 ```

 For more information on the JSON output format, see [this section](#output-json) below.
 You can read more about [RPL expressions](#expressions) below.

-Note: The `alias` [statement modifier](#statement-modifiers) will make the name an _alias_ (substitution) for the expression on the right hand side.
+The `alias` [statement modifier](#statement-modifiers) will make the name an _alias_ (substitution) for the expression on the right hand side.
 That way, the name will not appear in the output.

-#### Grammar statements
+#### Grammars

-In general, RPL assignments cannot be mutually recursive.
+In the scope of a file, RPL bindings cannot be mutually recursive.
 (The compiler will complain.)
 To enable mutual recursion, place the relevant statements inside a _grammar_.

 Mutually recursive patterns can recognize recursive structures like nested lists (e.g. JSON, XML, s-expressions) or things like "strings that have an equal number of a's and b's".
 Grammars are defined by putting a set of assignment/alias statements inside a `grammar`...`end` block, e.g.: